Frequently Asked Questions

 In assessing candidates and arriving at a shortlist, the Advisory Board is required to consult with the Chief Justice of the Supreme Court of Canada and any key stakeholders that they consider appropriate.
 This may include relevant provincial and territorial Ministers of Justice.

-Furthermore, in considering the shortlist and prior to making his recommendation as to the preferred nominee, the Minister of Justice will consult with relevant provincial and territorial counterparts.
+Furthermore, in considering the shortlist and prior to making her recommendation as to the preferred nominee, the Minister of Justice will consult with relevant provincial and territorial counterparts.

 Can any qualified candidate apply from anywhere in Canada?

-Justice Moldaver was appointed to the Supreme Court of Canada from the Court of Appeal for Ontario.
-In recognition of the convention of regional representation on the Supreme Court of Canada, the process will be open to all qualified applicants from the province of Ontario.
+Justice Brown was appointed to the Supreme Court of Canada from the Court of Appeal of Alberta.
+In recognition of the convention of regional representation on the Supreme Court of Canada, the process will be open to all qualified applicants from Western Canada and Northern Canada.

-Candidates may demonstrate that they satisfy the geographical requirement by reference to their bar membership, judicial appointment, or other relationship with Ontario.
+Candidates may demonstrate that they satisfy the geographical requirement by reference to their bar membership, judicial appointment, or other relationship with Western Canada or Northern Canada.

 Do candidates who submitted applications in the last selection process need to re-apply?